 - Migrating a database

 - Running a batch job

 - Processing images

 - Backing-up data

 Tasks are always executed asynchronously, meaning that they run independently from the parent app or other tasks that run on the same app.

 The lifecycle of a task is as follows:

 A user initiates a task in Cloud Foundry using one of the following mechanisms:

-- Cloud Foundry Java Client.
-See the Cloud Foundry Java Client Library and Cloud Foundry Java Client topics for more information.
+- The Cloud Foundry Java Client.
+For more information, see Cloud Foundry Java Client Library and the Cloud Foundry Java Client repository on GitHub.